k3shav17/notes/notes/Java/java_notes.md

 **Singleton class**: Singleton class is a class which can have only one object at a time.
 If we try to instantiate a new object it will also point to the first instance created.
 The main purpose of the singleton class is to limit the object creation.

-- The difference between normal class and singleton class is in object creation.where a normal object created using constructor and object in singleton is created using getInstance() method.
+- The difference between normal class and singleton class is in object creation.
+Where a normal object created using constructor and object in singleton is created using getInstance() method.

-**Thread-safety**
+**Thread-safety**: Thread-saftey is a term used to inform that if a method is safe to use with in the multi-thread environment without any side effects.

- Thread-saftey is a term used to inform that if a method is thread safe then that method can be used in multithreading environment and can produce the output without any side effects.
+- Thread safe means a method or process can work properly in a multithreaded environment without any side effects.
-Thread safe means a method or process can work properly in a multithreaded environment without any side effects.
-And a method is said to be thread safe, when the scope of reference variables are limited within a method, because every thread has its own stack.
+- When the scope of a reference variable is limited within a method then that method is said to be thread safe, because every thread has its own stack.
 When multiple threads are accessing an object or working on the same data at the same time, then we will get inconsistent results and it is not thread safe.

 **Multi-Threading** : Multi threading is a process of executing multiple threads at a time to maximize the cpu utilization.
 Multiple applications execute two or more threads concurrently which is also known as concurrency, threads run parallel to each other and they does not allocate separate memory.
 Also, context switching takes less time in multithreading.